COVID-19 information hub

 Join the COVID-19 member forum by logging into Online CPD →

 - Not an SHPA Member?
-Non-members can request access to the forum by emailing email@example.com.
+On Sunday 5 July, access to the COVID-19 forum reverted to SHPA members only.

 Understanding and knowledge of COVID-19 is evolving rapidly.
 While the content presented in these webinars was current at the time of presentation, SHPA urges all pharmacists to be mindful of the webinar dates when considering or utilising information.

-This webinar will overview current literature and recommendations for the management of cancer patients during the COVID-19 pandemic.
+This webinar provides an overview current literature and recommendations for the management of cancer patients during the COVID-19 pandemic.
 It will include shared experiences, practical strategies for managing staff and optimisation of patient care during these challenging times.

 This webinar replay covers key concepts, import practice points and some clinical pearls on the complex topic of inotrope and vasopressor infusions.